 These fish, however, gets territorial and aggressive towards other plecos in the tank during spawning or breeding.

 They are not social beings and prefer being alone most of the time.
-Likewise, it is better to keep a 2 female to 1 male ratio in the tank to avoid clashes among male fish.
+Likewise, keeping a two female to 1 male ratio in the tank is better to avoid clashes among male fish.

 Water Parameters For Albino Bristlenose